How does e-filing work?

 When e-filing, you should keep these documents for three years:

-- Oregon Form EF.
-This form is used if you didn't sign your returns with a federal PIN.
+- Oregon Form OR-EF.
+This form is used if you didn't sign your returns with a federal PIN

-If you owe tax, you can file your return any time before April 15, 2015.
-However your payment envelope must be postmarked on or before April 15, 2015 to avoid penalty and interest.
-Include a Form 40-V, Oregon Income Tax Payment Voucher, in the envelope with your payment.
+If you owe tax, you can file your return any time before May 17, 2021.
+However, your payment envelope must be postmarked on or before May 17, 2021 to avoid penalty and interest.
+Include a Form OR-40-V, in the envelope with your payment.
 View a list of our electronic payment options.

-If you can't pay all of the tax due by April 15, file your return and pay what you can.
-After April 15, we'll send a bill for the balance along with any penalties and interest accrued.
+If you can't pay all of the tax due by the due date, file your return and pay what you can.
+After the due date, we'll send a bill for the balance along with any penalties and interest accrued.
 Once you receive the bill, you'll have the option to set up a payment plan.